 My house originally had baseboard electric heat.
 We changed to gas a few years ago.
 There are 3 sets of double 20 amp breakers not used now,they have the tabs to join the switches.

+Hi Paul - Great Electrical Repair Question!
 Paul if your asking if you can use 2 pole breakers for 1 pole circuits the answer is no.

 If your asking if you could convert the old 220 volt wiring to 110 volt wiring the answer is yes - provided the circuit is totally identified throughout, in which case you would want to install 1 pole breakers in place of the 2 pole breakers and purchase blanks to fill the spaces.